 Durable seals with industrial sealants

-Sealant is a chemical product, a mechanical seal widely used in industrial applications.
-Sealants fill gaps, cracks and openings that otherwise might cause seepage of liquids, gas or other unwanted matter.
-When two or more parts are put together, gaps are inevitable.
-This is where industrial sealants come into picture filling the gaps.
+A sealant is a chemical product which creates a mechanical seal.
+The main purpose of both DIY and industrial sealants is to fill gaps, cracks, joints and other openings that otherwise might cause seepage of liquids, gas or other unwanted matter.
+When two or more parts are joined together, gaps are inevitable.
+Also damage and deterioration may lead to cracks that require filling in order to guarantee durability.
+This is where industrial sealant solutions come into picture creating strong and watertight seals.

 The main types of curing are as listed below:

-- Thermal curing: thermal curing sealants do not reach their final strength and toughness before they are allowed to harden under high heat specified for each product.
-Thermal cure sealants exist as thermosets which do not soften we reheated, and thermoplastics which can be reshaped when heated again.
+- Thermal curing: thermal curing sealants do not reach their final strength and toughness before they can harden under high heat specified for each product.
+Thermal cure sealants exist as thermosets which do not soften in high temperatures, and thermoplastics which can be reshaped when heated again.

-- UV/Radiation: some sealants are cured using UV light or electron beam instead of heat.
+- UV/Radiation: some sealants cure under exposure to UV light or electron beam instead of heat.
 The UV and EB curing sealants have shorter curing time than thermally cured sealants and the curing demands less energy consumption.

 - Anaerobic curing: the anaerobic curing sealants cure in the absence of oxygen.
-They are often used in joining metal parts exposing them to metal ions.
+They are common in joining metal parts exposing them to metal ions.

 The 5 main types of industrial sealants